 The Small Church with a Big Heart

 St Cross is at the heart of the Wilstone village community.
-We are becoming more informal as a church and now have a modern style service every Sunday at 10 am.
-We have Holy Communion on the first and third Sundays in the month.
+We are becoming more informal as a church and now have a modern style service every Tuesday at 10 am.
+We have Holy Communion alternating with Morning Worship.